dshugarts/cvdiq_v1.2/README.md

 - [ ] Change About page to mission, goals, etc.. (and hide it)
 - [ ] Add copy to homepage
 - [ ] Update Disclaimer
+- [ ] Report Charts need to go to correct charts for new metrics
+- [ ] Refactor stress dispaly in report to include management of stress
 - [ ] Change Radio button displays on modify_entry page
 	- [ ] Change DBMS from boolean to string
 - [ ] Fix loss of data on page refresh (call dataArray in controller??)
 - [ ] Fix route timing
 - [ ] Register user page should look different than login (instructions, dual password, etc)
 - [ ] Update all copy from Daniel
+ - [ ] Update DBMS Report Data
 - [ ] Remove console logs
 - [ ] Alpha Testing
 - [ ] Final Deploy